-Fashion designer Saisha Shinde talked about her plight of not being allowed to participate in a blood donation camp yesterday for being a transgender women.
+Fashion designer Saisha Shinde talked about her plight of not being allowed to participate in a blood donation camp yesterday for being a transgender woman.
 More specifically, the reason why she was denied the right was because gay and transgender people are considered to belong to the category of high-risk persons – people who are the carriers of STDs.
 Shaisha revealed that she had donated blood 2 years back, although she was denied the same right this time.
 She termed the move beyond discriminatory, which it definitely is.

-While the entire world decks up in the hues of the rainbow in honour of the Pride Month in June, denying a transgender woman the right to donate blood just because of her gender comes as a disappointment.
+While the entire world decks up in the hues of the rainbow in honour of Pride Month in June, denying a transgender woman the right to donate blood just because of her gender comes as a disappointment.
 In fact, it is far more than just that.
 It would not be an exaggeration to term this discrimination outrageous.
 Especially, after the law legalising homosexuality and recognising the basic rights of the LGBTQIA+ community.
-Such discrimination takes us on a backfoot as a society and mars the efforts made to treat the community as equals, conferring upon them the right to live a dignified live.
-Unfortunately, despite the significant contributions made by Saisha Shinde as a designer, utter lack of sensitivity and complete ignorance got the better of her.
-She is a renowned designer and the creator of all the stunning outfits that Harnaaz Sandhu wore when she was crowned Miss Universe 2021.
+Such discrimination takes us on a backfoot as a society and mars the efforts made to treat the community as equals, conferring upon them the right to live a dignified life.
+Unfortunately, despite the significant contributions made by Saisha Shinde as a designer, the utter lack of sensitivity and complete ignorance got the better of her.
+She is a renowned designer and the creator of all the stunning outfits that Harnaaz Sandhu wore when she has crowned Miss Universe 2021.

 Here’s busting 5 of the most common myths about the LGBTQIA+ community for you to #BeALittleMore aware of the reality.